DuncanDonutz/Repea/README.md

     <br clear="left"/>

 ## Current issues
-- Upon first installation only, the song list doesn't show up for some.
+- Upon first installation, the song list doesn't show up for some.
 Simply restart the app and the songs will be displayed properly from then on